-The Clean Water Act, 2006 and the General Regulation under the Act also identify a number of optional policies that can be included a source protection plan at the discretion of a source protection committee.
+The Clean Water Act, 2006 and the General Regulation under the Act also identify a number of optional policies that can be included in a Source Protection Plan at the discretion of the Source Protection Committee.
 The types of optional policies are as follows:

-- For areas where a condition resulting from a past activity is a significant threat, policies intended to ensure the condition ceases to be significant; - Policies to address activities and conditions identified as moderate and low threats; - Policies governing: - Incentive programs and education and outreach programs, including for drinking water systems not in the terms of reference; - Spills prevention, contingency or response plans along highways, railways or shipping lanes within intake protection zones or wellhead protection areas; - Climate change data collection; - o Transport pathways; and - o Monitoring moderate or low threats elsewhere in the source protection region.
+- For areas where a condition resulting from a past activity is a significant threat, policies intended to ensure the condition ceases to be significant; - Policies to address activities and conditions identified as moderate and low threats; - Policies governing: - o Incentive programs and education and outreach programs, including for drinking water systems not in the terms of reference; - Spills prevention, contingency or response plans along highways, railways or shipping lanes within intake protection zones or wellhead protection areas; - Climate change data collection; - Transport pathways; and - o Monitoring moderate or low threats elsewhere in the source protection region.

-The source protection committee has chosen to only include the following optional content in this source protection plan: policies addressing education and outreach program for First Nations drinking water systems, spills prevention, climate change data collection, and transport pathways.
-These policies can be found in Section 4.6.
+The Source Protection Committee has chosen to only include the following optional content in this source protection plan: policies addressing education and outreach program for First Nations drinking water systems, spills prevention, climate change data collection, and transport pathways.
+These policies can be found in Section 4.7.